aymanelbacha/Ghost-GCP/README.md

 Access through CLI console on the top right corner side or Install the gcloud CLI depending on your environment https://cloud.google.com/sdk/docs/install
-(we are using CF here instead as Cloud DNS in GCP took time to get published, we wanted to make sure our Instance is working fine thus we used CF)

 ### Initialize account
 ```gcloud